LNCaP: History

 The LNCaP (Lymph Node Carcinoma of the Prostate) cell line was established from a metastatic lesion of human prostatic adenocarcinoma.
-The LNCaP cells grow readily in vitro (up to 8 x 10^{5} cells/sq cm; doubling time, 60 hr), form clones and are highly resistant to human fibroblast interferon.
+The LNCaP cells grow readily in vitro (up to 8 × 10^{5} cells/sq cm; doubling time, 60 hr), form clones and are highly resistant to human fibroblast interferon.
 LNCaP cells have a modal chromosome number of 76 to 91, indicative of a human male karyotype with several marker chromosomes.
 The malignant properties of LNCaP cells are maintained in athymic nude mice which develop tumors at the injection site and show a similar doubling time in vivo.

 High-affinity specific androgen and estrogen receptors are present in the cytosol and nuclear fractions.
 The LNCaP line is hormonally responsive, shown by in vitro 5 alpha-dihydrotestosterone modulation of cell growth and acid phosphatase production.
 LNCaP cells also express Prostate Specific Antigen (PSA).
 In vivo, Male mice develop tumors earlier and at a greater frequency than do females and hormonal manipulations show that the frequency of tumor development correlates with serum androgen levels.
 The rate of the tumor growth, however, is independent of the gender or hormonal status of the host.